Infinitesimal Zariski closures of positive representations: Group level

-\begin{defi} A discrete and faithful representation $\G\to\SL_d(\R)$ is \emph{principal}\footnote{This is usually referred to as \emph{Fuchsian} in the literature.} if its Zariski closure is a principal $\SL_2(\R).$ We denote by $\frak H\big(\G,\SL_d(\R)\big)$ a connected component of $\PP(\G,\SL_d(\R)\big)$ that contains a principal representation.\end{defi}
+A discrete and faithful morphism $\rho_0:\G\to\SL_d(\R)$ that factors as where $\tau_d$ is a principal embedding, will be called \emph{principal}\footnote{This is usually referred to as \emph{Fuchsian} in the literature.}.
+Let us fix $\frak H$, a connected component of $\PP(\G,\SL_d(\R)\big)$ that contains a principal representation.\end{defi}

-\begin{cor} Assume $\G$ is torsion free, then every element of $\frak H\big(\G,\SL_d(\R)\big)$ has connected Zariski closure (and is thus an element of table (\ref{lista})). \end{cor}
+\begin{cor} Assume $\G$ is torsion-free.
+Then for every $\rho\in\frak H$ the group $\rho(\G)$ is contained in the identity component of its Zariski closure. \end{cor}